 More than 90 scientific publications in peer-reviewed journals spanning fields of biochemistry, physical chemistry, biophysics and computational biology.
 Two edited books and one scholarly monograph entitled “Fractals in Molecular Biophysics", Oxford University Press (1997) that discusses the application of fractal geometry to problems is molecular biophysics.

-Below is a selection of articles, whitepapers, and speeches.
+Below is a selection of recent articles, whitepapers, and speeches.